Some of the most common questions that we get asked are:-

 We have included a whole section on this here.

 Watching films (or movies) is a great way to help you improve your English.
-It is best if you have some knowledge of English, but DVDs can really help.
-I recommend my intermediate to advanced students to watch DVDs in the following way:-
+It is best if you have some knowledge of English, but DVDs and streaming services can really help.
+I recommend my intermediate to advanced students to watch films in the following way:-

 Make sure the DVD has the film or programme in English with your native language, both as the spoken word (dubbed) and, if possible, with sub-titles.
 Always check on the back of the DVD.